 The Penn Office of Investments is responsible for investing Penn’s endowment and pension assets.
 The endowment is made up of some 7,000 individual endowment funds, benefiting the university’s schools, research centers and the University of Pennsylvania Health System.
 Penn’s endowment produced an investment return of 6.5% for the year ending June 30, 2019, which was a decrease from 12.9% last year, and total endowment assets increased by $873 million during the year, reaching $14.7 billion as of June 30.

-We interviewed Ammon about his work, investment approach and the qualities of a great investor.
+We interviewed Ammon about his work, investment approach and the qualities of a great investor (see below).
+If you want to watch an expanded video interview with Ammon, visit our Wharton Global High School Investment Competition Meet the Experts archives.

 Knowledge@Wharton High School: Help us better understand what the Penn Office of Investments does?